layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

 `rails secret > config/master.key.example`

-Refresh the demo app to see the third goal completed.
+Refresh the Quickstart app to see the third goal completed.

 ##### Step 15